 With more than 660 million users in more than 200 countries and territories worldwide, LinkedIn has fast become the go-to for job recruiters, hiring managers, and job seekers.
 Every minute, approximately two new people join LinkedIn.

-With a quick search, you can find organizations in your industry and locality, and find out what connections you may have there.
+With a quick search, you can find organizations in your industry and locality and determine what connections you may have there.
 Likewise, recruiters can search for potential employees through the site and reach out to them directly.
 LinkedIn is an excellent resource for those seeking job opportunities.

 The site is free to join and posts your work history, achievements, summary, education, recommendation, endorsements, and more.
 Keep your profile up to date with your latest work and accomplishments.